 As already noted, market participants have made a larger use of the clearing services offered by CCPs in recent years due to regulatory developments as well as enduring risk aversion in financial markets (see CPSS-IOSCO (2012); EMIR (2012)).
 The advantages that central clearing offers to market participants relate primarily to counterparty risk reduction and to cash and collateral savings through multilateral netting.
 Nonetheless, participating in a CCP entails some costs, such as annual participation fees, contributions to the default fund and the payment of initial and variation margins.
-In centrally cleared repo transactions, CCPs require both parties (ie the liquidity taker and the liquidity provider) to post initial margins with the CCP on the net amount of the collateral due, with the aim of providing the CCPs with sufficient resources to mitigate potential risks (see Graph 1).12 In contrast to bilateral trades where liquidity takers and liquidity providers.
+In centrally cleared repo transactions, CCPs require both parties (ie the liquidity taker and the liquidity provider) to post initial margins with the CCP on the net amount of the collateral due, with the aim of providing the CCPs with sufficient resources to mitigate potential risks (see Graph 1).
+In contrast to bilateral trades where liquidity takers only pay haircuts, in CCP-cleared contracts, margins represent a cost for both liquidity takers and liquidity providers.
 In addition, participants may be asked, at least daily, to post variation margins following mark-to-market valuation of individual positions vis-à-vis the CCP.